rcac-geo/workshop-qgis/episodes/project.md

 * Streams are extracted by applying a threshold to the flow accumulation raster.
 A threshold defines the minimum number of contributing cells required to form a stream.
   - Higher thresholds result in fewer, larger streams.
   - Lower thresholds detect smaller streams, but may introduce noise.
-* Last step is to extract Watersheds, an area of land that drains all precipitation and surface runoff to a common outlet(such as a river, lake, or ocean).
+* Last step is to extract Watersheds/Subbasins, an area of land that drains all precipitation and surface runoff to a common outlet(such as a river, lake, or ocean).
   - It is defined by topographic divides (ridges or hills) that separate it from adjacent watersheds.
   - Watersheds can be small (for example, a stream watershed) or large (covering multiple rivers).
   - Same concept as Catchments and Basins, but they are in different scales:

     **Basin** → contains multiple → **Sub-Basins** → made up of → **Watersheds** → includes smaller → **Catchments**

+#### 5. Wetness Index

+The Wetness Index, often referred to as the Topographic Wetness Index (TWI), is a terrain attribute that quantifies the propensity of a location to accumulate water.
+It's a crucial tool in hydrological and ecological modeling, providing insights into soil moisture, runoff potential, and habitat distribution.

+* The TWI is based on the principle that areas with a large upslope contributing area and a shallow slope are more likely to accumulate water.
+* It combines information about the upslope contributing area (the area that drains into a given point) and the slope gradient.

+* $ TWI = ln(\dfrac{\alpha}{(tan(\beta)})$
+  where $\alpha$ is specific catchment area (i.e. the upslope contributing area per unit contour length), $\beta$ is the local slope angle.

 ::::::::::::::::::::::::::::::::::::: challenge
 Load Data: